Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 I

-Quick Take: This viral sci-fi erotica series follows a group of women, abducted by aliens and who crash land on a planet stuck in an ice age, as they learn to survive in their new circumstances and fall in love with their ice planet barbarians.
+The Gist: This viral sci-fi erotica series follows a group of women abducted by aliens who crash land on a planet stuck in an ice age as they learn to survive in their new circumstances and fall in love with their ice planet barbarians.

 About the Series